Our Team

 Andi Harris

-Andi Harris leads on Communications, Digital Strategy, and Content for Salonniere.
-Andi is a Communications Strategist who specializes in Digital Marketing for art world players, global brands, non-profit organizations, corporations + beyond.
-After beginning her career as the Marketing & Social Media Lead at Robert Wilson’s Watermill Center, Andi transitioned to the fast-paced world of professional services.
-At a top strategic communications firm in New York, Andi served a flurry of global clients in digital strategy and go to market audience engagement.
-In 2020, Andi joined Art Basel leading social media strategy for the fair’s four expos in Hong Kong, Basel, Paris, and Miami Beach.
-Andi holds a Masters in Visual Arts Business from New York University and BA from Western Michigan University.
+Andi Harris leads Communications, Digital Strategy, and Content for Salonnière.
+She is a Communications Strategist specializing in digital marketing for art world players, global brands, nonprofit organizations, and beyond.
+She began her career as the Marketing & Social Media Lead at Robert Wilson’s Watermill Center before transitioning to the fast-paced world of professional services.
+At a top strategic communications firm in New York, she advised a range of global clients on digital strategy and go-to-market audience engagement.
+In 2020, she joined Art Basel, leading social media strategy for the fair’s four shows in Hong Kong, Basel, Paris, and Miami Beach.

 General Counsel